Commonjava/charon/README.md

 See [AWS CLi V2 installation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install)

-### [Optional] GnuPG CLI tool or rpm-sign
+### [Optional] rpm-sign or GnuPG CLI tool

-For artifact signing using keys already in GPG keystore, not required when using exported secret key file.
-Can be configured to use rpm-sign for release.
+Can be configured to use rpm-sign or any command to generate .asc file.

 ## Installation